What Is Sublimation Paper? Types, Uses & Best Paper Guide (2026)

 Conclusion

 Now you must have got your answer about ‘what is sublimation paper’.
 By following the above guide, you can easily select the right dye – sub paper for your project and can create amazing artwork.
-If you are still in doubt, you can comment below or you can message me directly.
+If you want the best results from your sublimation prints, choosing the right paper is very important, along with using the right printer and settings.
+If you are just getting started, read my complete beginner’s guide to sublimation printing to understand the complete process.

 FAQs